Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Keypoints-Based 6-DoF Grasp Generation

-\paragraph{Keypoint Grasp Representation} We design an intermediate representation of a grasp using 4 keypoints with pre-defined gripper frame coordinates $\pt_g = (\pt_{g}^1, \pt_{g}^2, \pt_{g}^3, \pt_{g}^4)$, where $\pt_{g}^j \in \Real^3$, $j=1,2,3,4$.
-Our proposed solution involves two steps: First a CNN, named \netName , is trained to generate the image space keypoint projection coordinates and the corresponding open widths:
+\paragraph{Keypoint Grasp Representation} The operation will include an intermediate grasp representation given by 4 keypoint coordinats with pre-defined gripper frame coordinates $\pt_g = (\pt_{g}^1, \pt_{g}^2, \pt_{g}^3, \pt_{g}^4)$, where $\pt_{g}^j \in \Real^3$, $j=1,2,3,4$.
+As a first step, a CNN named \netName will generate image space (projected) keypoint coordinates and open widths:

 where $\numGrasp$ is the number of the grasp proposals.
-Second, with the camera intrinsic matrix $\camIntMat$, a \PnP algorithm is applied to obtain the gripper frame with respect to the camera frame:
+The second step applies a \PnP algorithm to recover the gripper frame with respect to the camera frame,

+given the camera intrinsic matrix $\camIntMat$.
+Four keypoints guarantee a solution from the chosen PnP algorithm \cite{ippe}.